 The Barcelona triumph was particularly mind-boggling as they scored 6 home goals to shock PSG in one of the greatest comebacks in sports history.
 Though Barcelona soon met their fate against Juventus in the quarters while failing to score a single goal across two legs.

-This was also the beginning of Monaco’s run of brilliance that saw them stun Manchester City in extra time, systematically dismantle of a favored Dortmund team, and finally flame out in a tall and ultimately ill-fated test against Juventus in the semifinals.
+This was also the beginning of Monaco’s run of brilliance that saw them stun Manchester City in extra time, systematically dismantle of a favored Dortmund team, and eventually flame out against Juventus in the semifinals.

-Juventus brought a clinical lethality to the knockout stages that no other team came close to solving.
+Juventus brought a lethality to the knockout stages that no other team came close to solving.
 Their defense went 700+ minutes of game time without allowing a goal before tournament darling Kylian Mbappe netted a consolation goal in the semifinal’s second leg.
-They deserve to be in the final without question and they can thank their defensive unit for getting them there with relative ease.
+Juve deserves to be in the final without question and they can thank their defensive unit for getting them there with relative ease.

 Meanwhile, Real Madrid made quick work of Napoli, Bayern Munich, and Atletico Madrid to stroll unfettered into their second consecutive final.
 They too were never truly challenged, but that may change in this final.